SkUrRiEr/pi-face-following-cam/README.md

 Dependencies
 ------------

-`python-opencv` must be installed and must be version 2.4.9 or newer
+The OpenCV bindings for Python 3 must be installed and must be version 2.4.9 or newer.

+The data shipped with OpenCV must also be available.
+(This is the `opencv_data` package in Debian)

+All other dependencies are managed using pipenv.

 You _MUST_ enable site packages in pipenv by running `pipenv --site-packages` otherwise it won't be able to find `python-opencv`

-All other dependencies are managed using pipenv.

 Script Usage